-- 11.0 Demonstrate basic first aid for companion and livestock animals. - 12.0 Demonstrate the use of tools, equipment, and instruments in the veterinary science and companion animal industry. - 13.0 Demonstrate proper techniques in taking vital signs. - 14.0 Investigate the common breeds and husbandry practices for several species of animals. - 15.0 Identify parts and functions of various systems of common companion and livestock animals. - 16.0 Explain the various methods of animal identification.
+- 11.0 Demonstrate basic first aid for companion and livestock animals. - 12.0 Demonstrate the use of tools, equipment, and instruments in the veterinary science and companion animal industry. - 13.0 Demonstrate proper techniques in taking vital signs. - 14.0 Investigate the common breeds and husbandry practices for species of livestock animals. - 15.0 Identify parts and functions of various systems of common companion and livestock animals. - 16.0 Explain the various methods of animal identification.

-- 17.0 Demonstrate knowledge of animal control and animal welfare organizations. - 18.0 Describe the problems, causes, and solutions of animal overpopulation. - 19.0 Locate and interpret animal-related laws, in state statutes, or local ordinances - 20.0 Identify the different digestive systems of animals and the nutritional requirements of selected species. - 21.0 Explain the reproductive system and breeding of common companion and livestock animals. - 22.0 Investigate the common husbandry practices and daily care of companion animals and exotic animals and fish. - 23.0 Demonstrate knowledge of preventive medicine and disease control. - 24.0 Demonstrate human-relations, communications, leadership, and employability skills.
+- 17.0 Demonstrate knowledge of animal control and Human Society organizations. - 18.0 Describe the problems, causes, and solutions of animal overpopulation. - 19.0 Locate and interpret animal-related laws, in state statutes, or local ordinances - 20.0 Identify the different nutritional requirements of selected species. - 21.0 Explain the breeding practices of common companion and livestock animals. - 22.0 Investigate the common husbandry practices and daily care of companion animals, exotic animals, and fish. - 23.0 Demonstrate knowledge of preventive medicine and disease control. - 24.0 Demonstrate human-relations, communications, leadership, and employability skills.

-- 25.0 Differentiate between animal welfare and animal rights. - 26.0 Explain the role of animals in research. - 27.0 Maintain and analyze records. - 28.0 Explain proper sanitation for animal facilities. - 29.0 Explain diagnostic testing and use of equipment. - 30.0 Describe internal and external parasites and control methods.
+- 25.0 Differentiate between animal welfare and animal rights. - 26.0 Explain the role of animals in research. - 27.0 Maintain and analyze records. - 28.0 Explain proper sanitation for animal facilities. - 29.0 Explain diagnostic testing and use of equipment. - 30.0 Describe the process for handling a suspected rabies patient, and the process for other deceased animals.

+31.0 Describe internal and external parasites and control methods.
-- 31.0 - Groom selected companion and livestock animals.

-Describe exotic animals and the effects of captivity on them.
-32.0 - 33.0 Assess techniques used in surgical assisting and surgical preparation. - 34.0 - Explain principles of pharmacology.

-Explain proper methods of syringe and hypodermic needle use.
-35.0
+- Veterinary Assisting 5:32.0Groom selected companion and livestock animals. - Describe exotic animals and the effects of captivity on them.
+33.0 - Assess techniques used in surgical assisting and surgical preparation.
+34.0 - Explain principles of pharmacology.
+35.0 - Explain proper methods of syringe and hypodermic needle use.
+36.0